Incoterms EXW: Ex Works

-The seller has the goods ready for collection at the agreed place of delivery, which is commonly the seller’s factory, mill, plant or warehouse.
-The buyer is held accountable for all subsequent costs and risk, starting with loading the goods onto a truck or other transport vehicle at the seller’s premises.
+EXW, short for “Ex Works,” places most responsibility with the buyer.
+The seller is expected to have the goods ready for collection at the agreed place of delivery (commonly the seller’s factory, mill, plant or warehouse).
+The buyer is accountable for all subsequent costs and risk, including all export procedures, starting with loading the goods onto a transport vehicle at the seller’s premises.

-In practice, it is not uncommon that the seller loads the goods onto the vehicle at the risk and cost of the buyer or even free of charge.
-Such an agreement must be made within the contract of sales.
+In practice, it is not uncommon for a seller to load goods onto the vehicle instead, at the risk and cost of the buyer—or even free of charge.
+However, such an agreement must be made within the contract of sales.

 |The buyer covers all costs from seller’s door to final destination.|

 EXW Incoterm - Obligations